Dravidian parties: Split in DMK and birth of AIADMK

-MGR and the split from DMK
+M.G.R. and the split from DMK

-M. G. Ramachandran, popularly known as M.G.R., was an actor in Tamil cinema and a well known propagator of Dravidian ideologies in his movies since 1953.
-In the 1970s as the then treasurer of DMK, he played a vital part in popularizing the party, bringing many of his fans as supporters.
+M. G. Ramachandran, popularly known as M.G.R., was an actor in Tamil cinema and a well-known propagator of Dravidian ideologies in his movies since 1953.
+In the 1970s, as the then treasurer of DMK, he played a vital role in popularizing the party, bringing many of his fans as supporters.

-A political feud between M.G.R. and the party's president M. Karunanidhi had been ongoing since the death of Annadurai in 1969.
-It arose from Karunanidhi calling himself the "Mujib of Tamil Nadu".
-Soon after the electoral victory of DMK in 1971, some of senior members expressed concern that M.G.R.'s popularity was growing strong within the party cadres.
+A political feud between M.G.R. and the party's president M. Karunanidhi has been ongoing since the death of Annadurai in 1969.
+MGR helped Karunanidhi to become Chief minister.It arose from Karunanidhi calling himself the "Mujib of Tamil Nadu".
+Soon after the electoral victory of the DMK in 1971, some senior members expressed concern that M.G.R.'s popularity was growing strong within the party cadres.

 Karunanidhi made several attempts to weaken M.G.R.'s position within the party.
 M.G.R. retaliated with corruption charges and a call for a boycott of the party's General Council.

-DMK's General Council suspended M.G.R. from the party stating that he had involved himself in "anti party activities".
-Although M.G.R. had lost support from top-ranking leaders within the DMK, the strong public reaction following his suspension demonstrated his popular support within the party's volunteers.
-Inspired by this support from the party's lower cadres and his fans, M.G.R. launched his own party All India Anna Dravida Munnetra Kazhagam (AIADMK) named after his mentor C. N. Annadurai fondly known as Anna.
+DMK's General Council suspended M.G.R. from the party stating that he had involved himself in "anti-party activities".
+Although M.G.R. had lost support from top-ranking leaders within the DMK, the strong public reaction following his suspension demonstrated his popular support among the party's volunteers.
+Inspired by this support from the party's lower cadres and his fans, M.G.R. launched his own party, the All India Anna Dravida Munnetra Kazhagam (AIADMK).
+It was named after his mentor C. N. Annadurai fondly known as Anna.